 Keep in mind that the image is still full size, so you will need to reduce that size further if you wish to upload it to your form (see the next step).

-HOW DO YOU GET THE OPT-IN SENT WHEN SOMEONE SIGNS UP?
+HOW DO YOU SEND THE FREEBIE AUTOMATICALLY SENT WHEN SOMEONE SIGNS UP?

-Once you have your e-mail provider and the opt-in, it is time to set up an autoresponder through your e-mail provider.
-The autoresponder is the e-mail that is triggered, sending an e-mail out once someone signs up for your newsletter.
-You need to set one up as you sure don’t want to e-mail every single person manually!
+The autoresponder is the email that is triggered, sending an email out once someone signs up for your newsletter.
+You need to set one up as you sure don’t want to email every single person manually!

-Each e-mail service has an autoresponder.
+Each email service has an autoresponder.
 Each site may call it a different name.
 For example, on ActiveCampaign and ConvertKit, it is called Automation.
-I’ll walk through how to do this on each platform, so you will know how to do this yourself.
+I’ll walk through how to do this through a few various providers, so you will know how to do this yourself.

 CREATE CONVERTKIT AUTORESPONDER